Mycorrhiza

 In a mycorrhizal association, the fungus colonizes the host plant's root tissues, either intracellularly as in arbuscular mycorrhizal fungi, or extracellularly as in ectomycorrhizal fungi.
-The association is sometimes mutualistic.
-In particular species or in particular circumstances, mycorrhizae may have a parasitic association with host plants.
+The association is normally mutualistic.
+In particular species, or in particular circumstances, mycorrhizae may have a parasitic association with host plants.

 Definition

 A mycorrhiza is a symbiotic association between a green plant and a fungus.
-The plant makes organic molecules such as sugars by photosynthesis and supplies them to the fungus, while the fungus supplies the plant with water and mineral nutrients, such as phosphorus, taken from the soil.
+The plant makes organic molecules by photosynthesis and supplies them to the fungus in the form of sugars or lipids, while the fungus supplies the plant with water and mineral nutrients, such as phosphorus, nitrogen, or zinc, taken from the soil.
 Mycorrhizas are located in the roots of vascular plants, but mycorrhiza-like associations also occur in bryophytes and there is fossil evidence that early land plants that lacked roots formed arbuscular mycorrhizal associations.
 Most plant species form mycorrhizal associations, though some families like Brassicaceae and Chenopodiaceae cannot.
 Different forms for the association are detailed in the next section.
-The most common is the arbuscular type that is present in 70% of plant species, including many crop plants such as wheat and rice.
+The most common is the arbuscular type that is present in 70% of plant species, including many crop plants such as cereals and legumes.

 Evolution

+Emergence alongside terrestrial plants

-Fossil and genetic evidence indicate that mycorrhizae are ancient, potentially as old as the terrestrialization of plants.
+Fossil and genetic evidence indicate that mycorrhizae emerged as early as 450-500 million years ago, potentially between fungus-like protists and algae.
+Arbuscular mycorrhizal relationships appeared earliest, coinciding with the terrestrialization of plants.
 Genetic evidence indicates that all land plants share a single common ancestor, which appears to have quickly adopted mycorrhizal symbiosis, and research suggests that proto-mycorrhizal fungi were a key factor enabling plant terrestrialization.
-The 400 million year old Rhynie chert contains an assemblage of fossil plants preserved in sufficient detail that arbuscular mycorrhizae have been observed in the stems of Aglaophyton major, giving a lower bound for how late mycorrhizal symbiosis may have developed.
-Ectomycorrhizae developed substantially later, during the Jurassic period, while most other modern mycorrhizal families, including orchid and erchoid mycorrhizae, date to the period of angiosperm radiation in the Cretaceous period.
-There is genetic evidence that the symbiosis between legumes and nitrogen-fixing bacteria is an extension of mycorrhizal symbiosis.
-The modern distribution of mycorrhizal fungi appears to reflect an increasing complexity and competition in root morphology associated with the dominance of angiosperms in the Cenozoic Era, characterized by complex ecological dynamics between species.
+There is a strong consensus among paleomycologists that mycorrhizal fungi served as a primitive root system for early terrestrial plants.
+This is because, prior to plant colonization of land, soils were nutrient sparse and plants had yet to develop root systems.
+Without complex root systems, early terrestrial plants would have been incapable of absorbing recalcitrant ions from mineral substrates, such as phosphate, a key nutrient for plant growth.